 In 2007 was a member of the official Russian Orthodox Church Outside of Russia’s delegation at the signing of the Act of Canonical Communion with the Moscow Patriarchate.

 In 2006 the Synod of Bishops of ROCOR assigned him to the position of the Executive Director of the Fund for Assistance of the Russian Orthodox Outside of Russia.

 Fr.
 Victor is a senior member of the Council of the Russian Orthodox Outside of Russia’s Eastern American Diocese.

 Fr.
 Victor Potapov is married and has three children and seven grandchildren.

 Communications Director at the Synod of Bishops of ROCOR, official liaison with the Fund for Assistance

 In the midst of a career in New York's fine-art world, Nicholas was suddenly recruited by the Synod of the Church Abroad to help in its struggle for property rights in the Holy Land.
 This turned into almost two decades of work helping the Church, including being the Synod's liaison with a fine team of dedicated and exceptionally-talented members of the FFA.

 Alena Plavsic has been at FFA since 2008 and still can't believe her luck, because she gets to do what she loves and meets amazing Orthodox Christians from all over the world on a daily basis.
 Alena has a B.A. in French and an M.A. in Journalism.
 Alena is an Orthodox music geek, loves BBC dramas and cooking.
-She and her family of six live in Northern MN.
+She and her family of six live in Kansas.